Geonovum/technisch-register/README.md

     The `-e` flag makes sure that "[any changes you make to the code will immediately apply accross the system](http://stackoverflow.com/a/24000174)".
 In other words, you don't have to install the module every time you update the code. `pip` will automatically install the project's dependencies (see `setup.py`).

-4. switch to the `staging` branch
+4. Switch to the `staging` branch

         git checkout staging

 5. Rename `technisch_register/settings-example.py` to `technisch_register/settings.py` and provide the needed paths.

-6. run `technisch_register/initialize.py` to create the required directories and build the register
+6. Run `technisch_register/initialize.py` to create the required directories and build the register

         cd technisch_register
         python initialize.py

-7. copy `technisch_register/cgi-bin.py` to your server's `cgi-bin` folder and rename it to `build.py` and adapt the paths to `staging` and `production` environments as needed.
+7. Copy `technisch_register/cgi-bin.py` to your server's `cgi-bin` folder, rename it to `build.py` and adapt the paths to `staging` and `production` environments as needed.

-8. build the `production` environment by following steps 1 - 6 (except 4) while changing all mentions of `staging` to `production`
+8. Build the `production` environment by following steps 1 - 6 (except 4) while changing all mentions of `staging` to `production`

 #### running